Nancyb26/Front-end-test-Nancy/README.md

 #### Basic Features

-This application dynamically displays the sensor data fetched the data from the `sensor_readings.json` file and displayed in a scrollable table.
+This application dynamically displays the sensor data fetched from the `sensor_readings.json` file and displays this in a scrollable table.
 Users are able to sort the table by the timestamp in ascending or descending order, and by the sensor type in alphabetical order.

 #### Extra Features

 - **Add New Sensor Data**:

-You can add new sensor data through a dialog form.
-When you do, the `handleNewSensor` function updates the state so that the table refreshes instantly to show the latest data.
+Users can add new sensor data through a dialog form.
+When submitted, the `handleNewSensor` function updates the state so that the table refreshes instantly to show the latest data.

 - **Filter Data**:

-You are able to filter data based on sensor type or name.
-The `handleFilter` function in the `SensorTable` component manages this feature, ensuring the displayed data matches the filter criteria.
-A clear filter button is also included to reset the table and show all data.
+Users can filter data based on sensor type or name.
+The `handleFilter` function in the `SensorTable` component manages this functionality, dynamically updating the displayed data to match the filter criteria.
+A clear filter button is also available to reset the table and show all data.

 ## Design decisions